-It is common maintenance to tighten the glass fittings shortly after the stove has been installed as well as to check if the gaskets are properly placed.
+It is common maintenance to tighten the glass fittings and the hinges shortly after the stove has been installed as well as to check if the gaskets are properly placed.

 Gaskets

 With time, gaskets around glass and door will wear.
 We recommend that you inspect them regularly.
 If leakages appear, they must be replaced.